-Piperine, a natural alkaloid derived from black pepper, exhibits diverse biological functions, such as antioxidant, anti-inflammatory, and anticancer effects(6).
-Piperine possesses characteristics of safety and stability (7).
-Its ability to modulate drug-metabolizing enzymes and enhance intestinal absorption underscores its potential for therapeutic applications.
-Piperine has been documented to enhance the bioavailability of a number of therapeutic drugs as well as phytochemicals by this very property.
-In addition, the Piperine analogue PGP-41 can also inhibit cell resistance to therapeutic drugs (8).
-Piperine's bioavailability enhancing property is also partly attributed to increased absorption as a result of its effect on the ultrastructure of intestinal brush border (9).
-Notably, studies have highlighted the role of Piperine in COAD research.
-Currently, studies have shown that Piperine can inhibit colorectal cancer by regulating STAT3/Snail mediated epithelial mesenchymal transition, Nrf-2/Keap-1, and Wnt/ $\beta$ - catenin pathways (10-12), indicating that Piperine may affect colorectal cancer through more than one signaling pathway.
-Yüksel B et al. demonstrated its ability to amplify the anti-tumorigenic effects of cannabinoids and curcumin against COAD cells (13).
-Additionally, research by Yaffe PB et al. revealed that Piperine restrains the proliferation of human COAD cells via triggering G1 arrest and apoptosis through endoplasmic reticulum (ER) stress (14).
-Moreover, Srivastava S et al. found that Piperine enhances the anti-proliferative effects of celecoxib on COAD cells by modulating the Wnt/ $\beta$ -catenin signaling pathway(15).
-Such findings underscore the significance of Piperine in COAD research, indicating that it might be an effective therapeutic target in the area.
+epithelial-mesenchymal transition (EMT), Nrf-2/Keap-1, and Wnt/ β -catenin pathways [10-12], indicating that piperine may affect colorectal cancer through multiple signaling pathways.
+Yüksel et al. [13] demonstrated its ability to amplify the anti-tumorigenic effects of cannabinoids and curcumin against COAD cells.
+Additionally, research by Yaffe et al. [14] revealed that piperine restrains the proliferation of human COAD cells by triggering G1 arrest and apoptosis through endoplasmic reticulum (ER) stress.
+Moreover, Srivastava et al. [15] found that Piperine enhances the anti-proliferative effects of celecoxib on COAD cells by modulating the Wnt/ β -catenin signaling pathway.
+Such findings underscore the significance of Piperine in COAD research, indicating that it might be an effective therapeutic target in this area.

-ARL3, a small GTPase of the ADP-ribosylation factor family, plays critical roles in intracellular trafficking, cytoskeletal organization, and ciliary function(16).
+ARL3, a small GTPase of the ADP-ribosylation factor family, plays critical roles in intracellular trafficking, cytoskeletal organization, and ciliary function [16].
 Dysregulation of ARL3 is implicated in various diseases, including cancer and ciliopathies.
-Moreover, ARL3 has been identified as a potential therapeutic target due to its involvement in cell proliferation, migration, and differentiation.
-Studies by Zhang X et al. revealed that ARL3 mutations are closely associated with ciliopathies, impacting cilia morphology and function(17).
-Additionally, research conducted by Rao X et al. demonstrated that Circ-ARL3 serves as a crucial regulator in hepatitis B virus-related hepatocellular carcinoma by sponging miR-1305, thus facilitating cancer progression(18).
-Moreover, findings from Wang Y et al. showed that ARL3 is downregulated and functions as a prognostic biomarker in glioma, suggesting its potential involvement in antiangiogenesis and invasion of immune cells within the tumor tissue environment(19).
+Additionally, ARL3 has been identified as a potential therapeutic target due to its involvement in cell proliferation, migration, and differentiation.
+Studies by Zhang et al. [17] revealed that ARL3 mutations are closely associated with ciliopathies, impacting cilia morphology and function.
+Furthermore, research conducted by Rao et al. [18] demonstrated that Circ-ARL3 serves as a crucial regulator in hepatitis B virus-related hepatocellular carcinoma by sponging miR-1305, thus facilitating cancer progression.
+Moreover, findings from Wang et al. [19] showed that ARL3 is downregulated and functions as a prognostic biomarker in glioma, suggesting its potential involvement in antiangiogenesis and the invasion of immune cells within the tumor tissue environment.
 These findings underscore the importance of further investigating ARL3 to gain valuable insights into its biological functions and implications in disease mechanisms.
 However, the specific role of ARL3 in COAD has not been extensively studied.
 Preliminary data suggest that ARL3 might influence cancer cell behavior, possibly through modulating signal transduction pathways or interacting with other proteins involved in tumor progression.
 Understanding the function of ARL3 in the context of COAD could reveal novel mechanisms of tumorigenesis and identify potential therapeutic targets.
 This study aims to fill this gap by investigating the expression and functional implications of ARL3 in COAD, thereby providing new insights into its potential role in colorectal cancer progression.

 This study characterized the mechanistic function of ARL3 in COAD progression using bioinformatics approaches and in vitro analyses.
-In parallel, this study evaluated the efficacy of Piperine, an alkaloid extracted from black pepper, as a modulator of ARL3 expression and an antagonist of proliferation, invasion, and migration behaviors in a COAD cell model.
-This study scrutinizes the effects of Piperine on cell cycle dynamics, apoptotic processes, Endoplasmic reticulum (ER) stress responses, and Epithelial-mesenchymal transition (EMT).
-In conclusion, this study highlights the prognostic significance of ARL3 and the therapeutic potential of Piperine in COAD.
-By targeting ARL3 and modulating ER stress pathways, Piperine offers a promising approach to inhibit tumor progression.
-While further research is needed to fully elucidate the role and clinical relevance of ARL3 and Piperine, our findings provide a strong foundation for future investigations into innovative strategies for COAD therapy.
+In parallel, it evaluated the efficacy of Piperine, an alkaloid extracted from black pepper, as a modulator of ARL3 expression and an antagonist of proliferation, invasion, and migration behaviors in a COAD cell model.
+The study scrutinizes the effects of Piperine on cell cycle dynamics, apoptotic processes, ER stress (ERS) responses, and EMT.
+In conclusion, it highlights the prognostic significance of ARL3 and the therapeutic potential of Piperine in COAD.
+By targeting ARL3 and modulating ERS pathways, Piperine offers a promising approach to inhibit tumor progression.
+While further research is needed to fully elucidate the role and clinical relevance of ARL3 and

+Piperine, our findings provide a strong foundation for future investigations into innovative strategies for COAD therapy.